yeswework/fabrica-dev-kit/README.md

                     $m['imperialValue'] = $m['value'] * 3.28084;
                 }
             }
-            $_extendedMeasurements = $ms;
+            $_allMeasurements = $ms;
         }
-        return $_extendedMeasurements;
+        return $_allMeasurements;
     }
 }
 ```
-The additional information will be automatically available to the template, as long as we make sure to instantiate the enhanced post object with `$post = new MeasurementsPost();` in our `post.php`.
+The additional information will be automatically available to the template, as long as we make sure to instantiate the enhanced post object with `$post = new PostWithMeasurements();` in our `post.php`.
 Then we only have to add one more short piece of Twig code to have this information displayed in our template:

 ```
 {% if post.measurements %}
     <dl>
-        {% for measurement in post.extendedMeasurements %}
+        {% for measurement in post.allMeasurements %}
             <dt>{{ measurement.title.label }}</dt>
             <dd>{{ measurement.value }}{{ measurement.unit }}
             {% if measurement.imperialValue %}